pifroggi/vs_align/README.md

 * `cuda` GPU mode.
 Requires an Nvidia GPU *(fast)*.

 > [!TIP]
-> __Alignment Quality:__ While this is good at aligning very different looking clips ([see comparisons](https://slow.pics/c/T71U8Ewk)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
+> While this is good at aligning very different looking clips, you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example:
 > - Always crop black borders, if they don't match exactly.
 > - If clip has vastly different brightness or colors, make ref roughly match.